danielpradilla/or-tools-playground/docker/README.md

 docker build --no-cache -t danielpradilla/or-tools .

-and then from the root of the application docker run -v `pwd`/www:/app/www -p 5000:80 --name or-tools-gunicorn  danielpradilla/or-tools
+and then from the root of the application docker run -v `pwd`/www:/app/www -p 5000:80 -d --name or-tools-gunicorn  danielpradilla/or-tools

 (change 5000 for the port that you wish to use)